-- Maryland Board of Physicians website: This will help you find out the worst of apples -- doctors who have faced disciplinary problems.
-But you are not getting the malpractice prone doctors with this search.
-You also need to lookup the doctor's medical license number which is a hassle.
+- Maryland Board of Physicians website: This will help you find out the worst of apples — doctors who have faced disciplinary problems.
+But you are not getting the malpractic- prone doctors with this search.
+You also need to look up the doctor’s medical license number which is a hassle.

 - Maryland Health Care Commission: This is a good tool for comparing hospitals.
-We think, when in doubt, err on the side of a university teaching hospital.
-Maryland really is blessed with some great hospitals.
+Our lawyers believe that you should err on the side of a university teaching hospital.
+Maryland is really blessed with some great university teaching hospitals.

-- U.S. News: This is an effort to try make a "best doctors" list.
-It is easy to be skeptical of these lists because U.S. News cannot really dig on a level to find the best doctors so it becomes a popularity test to some degree of who has racked up the most useless "Top Doc" type awards.
+- U.S. News: This is an effort to try to make a “best doctors” list.
+It is easy to be skeptical of these lists because U.S. News cannot really dig on a level to find the best doctors.
+So it becomes a popularity test to some degree of who has racked up the most useless “Top Doc” type awards.
 (Lawyers accumulate these, too, including us.
 But they have limited value because it is such a difficult process sorting out just who is who.)